 - Miss two payments, and you’ll get a strongly-worded letter and possibly a phone call demanding payment

-- Miss three payments, and your creditor will enlist a collection agency to press you for payment.
-Collection agencies can make your life unpleasant, using a variety of tactics to get the money, including threats
+- Miss three payments and your creditor will enlist a collection agency to press you for payment.
+Collection agencies can make your life unpleasant, using a variety of tactics to get the money, including frequent and persistent phone calls

 - If you still don’t pay, court action can be used against you

 - If you have outstanding credit card debt that you cannot pay back, it will significantly lower your credit score.
 Payment history makes up a large portion of your credit score, so you need to resolve your credit card debt in order to prevent further impact on your credit score

 Borrowing money for day-to-day purchases such as groceries or other basic amenities is not a good use of credit.
 Learn more about how to borrow money wisely.

 How can I get help with high credit card debt?